kunal630/Web-development/README.md

 # Web-development
-Full stack web development bt code with harry
+Full stack web development by code with harry